MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/web-apps-apis/client-credential-flows.md

 - Application secrets (not recommended for production scenarios)
 - Certificates

 For advanced scenarios, 2 more types of credentials can be used.
-See details at [Client assertions](Client-Assertions).
+See details at [Confidential client assertions](/azure/active-directory/develop/msal-net-client-assertions).

 - Signed client assertions
 - Certificate + additional claims to be sent

 ## Code snippet